Jarosława Jóźwiakowska

-Jarosława Jóźwiakowska, later Jarosława Bieda (born January 20, 1937, in Poznań) is a Polish athlete who mainly competed in the high jump.
+Jarosława Jóźwiakowska (later Bieda, Ringer, Zdunkiewicz; born January 20, 1937) is a Polish athlete who mainly competed in the high jump.

 She competed for Poland at the 1960 Summer Olympics held in Rome, Italy in the high jump where she won the silver medal jointly with Dorothy Shirley.
 At the 1964 Summer Olympics in Tokyo she ended up in 10th place.

 She won a bronze medal at the 1966 European Championships in Budapest.

+Her personal best in the event is 1.75 metres set in 1964, which was the national record at the time.